The Scotiabank Passport Visa Infinite Card is one of the best cards for earning fixed-value points, due to the sheer

-The card offers 2 Scene+ points per dollar spent on groceries, dining, entertainment purchases, and daily transit.
+The Scotiabank Passport Visa Infinite Card offers 2 Scene+ points per dollar spent on groceries, dining, entertainment purchases, and daily transit.
 Entertainment includes movies, theatre, and live performances, while transit covers railroads, local transit, taxis, and ride-sharing services like Uber and Lyft.

 While this is a decent return, you’ll note that the Scotiabank Gold American Express card actually offers a higher 5% return on groceries, dining, and entertainment, so that’d be a better card to use for spending on these categories.
 Of course, Visa is more widely accepted than Amex, so that’s another thing to take into account.